-Many states protect tenants who are victims of domestic violence.
+Iowa provides tenants who are victims of domestic violence with special rental provisions for their protection.
 If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Some statutes the state of Iowa provides for victims of domestic violence include:

 - Proof of Status.
 The landlord is entitled to verify the claim of Domestic Violence status.

 - Protection from Termination.
 The landlord cannot terminate a tenancy, fail to renew a tenancy, or refuse to enter into a rental agreement with a victim of domestic violence. (§§ 562A.27A(3))